CZ-NIC/knot/doc/configuration.rst

 Signing algorithm
   An algorithm of signing keys and issued signatures.
-The default value is *RSA-SHA-256*.
+The default value is *ECDSA-P256-SHA256*.

 :abbr:`KSK (Key Signing Key)` size
   Desired length of the newly generated ZSK keys.
-The default value is 2048 bits.
+The default value is 256 bits (the only feasible value for the default signing algorithm).

 :abbr:`ZSK (Zone Signing Key)` size
   Desired length of the newly generated ZSK keys.
-The default value is 1024 bits.
+The default value is 256 bits.

 DNSKEY TTL